 - click here for link to LIFE classes - download and mail in form with payment to get on class roster. $25 rescheduling fee, $150 class cost is non-refundable.

-as a two-part class: one weeknight for part 1 (classroom) and Sunday afternoon for part 2 (range time).
+held regularly on a Saturday afternoon part 1 (classroom) and a Sunday afternoon part 2 (range time).
 Reservation and pre-payment required two weeks prior to class.
-Class size is kept
+[Maximum of 3 attendees per class.]
 Cost: $170 per person.
 Includes Hawaii Rifle Association membership ($20), Silhouette range fee ($5), class completion certificate notary fee ($5).
 Also included:

-use of eye and ear protection and use of various handguns and ammunition for live fire of the selected handguns.
-Handgun mix can be tailored specific attendees' request.
-Truth about different handgun operating systems and firing characteristics will be learned.

-I also can give referrals for those wishing to get their certifications completed sooner.
+use of eye and ear protection, use of various handguns and ammunition for live fire of the selected handguns.
+Handgun mix can be tailored specific to the attendees' request.
+Different handgun operating systems and firing characteristics will be learned.
+I can give referrals for those wishing to get their certifications completed sooner.

 Some handguns available for class